 Neko Atsume - What the heck is this pig on my deck?

-If you updated Neko Atsume today to get your hands on the new rare cats, you surely noticed the little pig sitting calmly on your deck.
+If you updated Neko Atsume today to get your hands on the new rare cats, you surely noticed the little "piggy bank" sitting calmly on your deck.

 Isn't it a cutie?